dat3Cph/material/flow2/webscraping/WebScraping.md

    - Regex: `<a[^>]*href=["'](https?:\/\/(www\.)?twitter\.com\/[^"']+)["']`
    - Explanation:

 It is important to notice, that while regular expressions can be helpful for basic parsing of HTML content, they are not a recommended approach for parsing complex HTML documents.
 For parsing and traversing HTML documents, it's usually better to use dedicated HTML parsing libraries like Jsoup, which offer more robust and structured solutions.
-But for getting specific data from HTML elements that are not easily accessible using CSS selectors, regular expressions can be a useful tool.
+But for getting specific data from HTML (large) elements that are not easily accessible using CSS selectors, regular expressions can be a useful tool.